Felix Rohatyn: Infrastructure

 The New York Times columnist, William Safire, once wrote about "the infrastructuralist Felix Rohatyn", due to Rohatyn's long-time advocacy of rebuilding America's public infrastructure to strengthen the country's economy and global competitiveness.
 In 2007, Rohatyn and the late Senator Warren Rudman co-chaired the Commission on Public Infrastructure, a bipartisan council of governors, members of the United States Congress and U.S. business leaders sponsored by the Center for Strategic and International Studies (CSIS).
 It drew up guiding principles for strengthening U.S. infrastructure.
 Its members included then U.S. Senators Christopher Dodd and Chuck Hagel; based on the commission's work and findings, Dodd and Hagel introduced Senate legislation to create a National Infrastructure Reinvestment Bank.
 When they left the Senate, sponsorship of the Bill was assumed by then Senators John Kerry and Kay Bailey Hutchison.
 Rohatyn also worked with Congresswoman Rosa DeLauro, who has authored a House bill to create an infrastructure bank.
 Rohatyn testified in both the House and Senate in support of the law.

 His book, Bold Endeavors: How our Government Built America, and Why It Must Rebuild Now, argues that a national infrastructure investment program would have a transformational effect and lift the U.S. economy, as did historic federal projects such as the First transcontinental railroad, the G.I.
 Bill, Land Grant Colleges and the Interstate Highway System.
 After Superstorm Sandy, New York Governor Andrew Cuomo appointed Rohatyn co-chair of the New York State 2100 Commission, which developed strategies for rebuilding after the hurricane.
 Rohatyn also served as co-chair of the New York Works Task Force on Infrastructure.

 Personal life

 Rohatyn was married twice.
-In 1956, he married Jeanette Streit (1924–2012), the daughter of journalist and Atlanticist, Clarence Streit.
+In 1956, he married Jeanette Streit (1924–2012), the daughter of journalist and Atlanticist, Clarence Streit and Jeanne DeFrance Streit.
 They divorced in 1979.
 They had three children, Pierre Rohatyn, Nicolas Rohatyn, and Michael Rohatyn.

 In 1979, he married Elizabeth Fly Vagliano.
 Elizabeth died on October 10, 2016, at the age of 86.
 Rohatyn died on December 14, 2019, in Manhattan.
 He was 91.

 His son Nicolas is married to the art gallerist Jeanne Greenberg Rohatyn.
 His stepdaughter was the model Nina Griscom, who died on January 25, 2020.